-While I was working I spent all of my free time exercising, doing anything physical I could find.
-I craved movement and I tried everything from general workout, to running, cycling, martial arts, rock climbing, and trekking.
-I encouraged my friends to join me, and found that I was naturally good at motivating people to try things they’re interested in.
+While I was working I spent all of my free time exercisings, doing anything physical I could find.
+I craved movement and I tried everything from a general workout, to running, cycling, martial arts, rock climbing, and trekking.
+I encouraged my friends to join me and found that I was naturally good at motivating people to try things they were interested in.

 The week that the construction was finished, I quit my job and joined a basic mountaineering course as the mountains had always attracted me, after that, I completed an advanced mountaineering course and a paragliding course.

-It was in my advanced mountaineering course that I did my first Yoga asana class which was a completely new type of challenge.
+It was in the advanced mountaineering course that I did my first yoga asana class which was a completely new type of challenge.
 Although I was very strong, I found that I was completely unable to move my body in even the simplest of postures, but the feeling was totally different.